google/flax/docs/guides/flax_basics.md

 +++ {"id": "eielPo2KZByd"}

-To load the model back, you'll need to use a template of the model parameter structure, like the one you would get from the model initialization.
+To load the model back, you'll need to use as a template the model parameter structure, like the one you would get from the model initialization.
 Here, we use the previously generated `params` as a template.
 Note that this will produce a new variable structure, and not mutate in-place.

 *The point of enforcing structure through template is to avoid users issues downstream, so you need to first have the right model that generates the parameters structure.*